Part-time: 30 hours per week (Friday, Saturday and Sunday night shifts)

-This is an opportunity to come and join our team as a residential worker, primarily based at Cauvin House.
+This is an opportunity to come and join our team as a residential worker, primarily based at Cauvin House for mums and babies.
 Cauvin House is a small, residential space that can support three young women aged 16 to 21 years and their babies at any one time, providing a safe and nurturing house to help support young people grow and develop as individuals and as a parent.

 This is an exciting opportunity for someone to be part of our team.
 We are looking for skilled individuals who are passionate about working with young people and their babies and to building strong and loving relationships with them.
 Someone who understands child development and trauma-informed practice.
 Someone who is positive and thoughtful, and rights focused.